elenasamuylova/drafts/llm_course/README.md

 # LLM evaluation and monitoring

 > Co-authored by the creators of Evidently ([GitHub](https://github.com/evidentlyai/evidently)), open-source ML and LLM evaluation framework with 25M+ downloads.

+Together with this theoretical introduction, you can explore a [practical Python example on different LLM evaluation methods](Intro_to_LLM_evaluations.ipynb).

 # Introduction to AI Evaluation